-These are some of the most common factors that I have observed lead to pain flare-ups.
+Below are some of the most common movements that lead to pain flare-ups during training programs designed to fix muscle dysfunction and imbalances associated with chronic pain.
 I'm going to provide strategies to address these issues as well.
 All of these observations and ideas are based on personal and professional experience with thousands of clients and online students since 2008.

-This is normal.
-This is your body telling you to take it a little easier and not push it too hard.
+This is your body telling you to take it a little easier and not push too hard.

 Many people have experienced muscle soreness in large leg muscles or in their calf muscles after running.
 This type of soreness tends to feel manageable.

-But the soreness and stiffness in some muscles can get debilitating.
+But the soreness and stiffness in some muscles can be debilitating.
 This makes you fear the worst.

 Here’s a common scenario: you have weak hamstrings.
-You do three sets of a hamstring exercise.
+You do three sets of the below hamstring exercise.

 Single-Leg Hinge for your Hamstrings

 The next day you can barely walk.
-Your knees feel sore.
+Your knees feel sore and you can barely straighten your legs.
 The bottom of your butt feels sore.
-You can barely straighten your knees.

 Is this a sign that you’ve done the wrong exercise?
 That you’ve horribly injured yourself?
 That you need to see an orthopedic specialist to cut your tendons and shave your bones?